PatWalters/yamc/README.md

 * XGBoost
 * FeedForward Neural Network

-We are only comparing algorithms here, the same descriptor (RDKit Morgan2) are used throughout.
+We are only comparing algorithms here, the same descriptors (RDKit Morgan2) are used throughout.

 ![](r2_comparison.png)